 You should stop taking all aspirins or other medications known as nonsteroidal anti-inflammatory drugs (NSAIDs) one week before your procedure.
 This includes naproxen (Aleve) or ibuprofen (Motrin, Advil).
 You may take acetaminophen (Tylenol) for any pain or discomfort.
 This step is to ensure that you don’t have postoperative bleeding complications.

 Your doctor may talk to you about blood banking.
 Banking blood means having your own blood drawn and saved prior to the surgery, so that it’s available to use if a transfusion is needed during the operation.
-About 20 percent of people having a TKR need a transfusion.
+About of people having a TKR need a transfusion.
 You’ll receive screened blood from a blood bank that matches your blood type if you can’t or choose not to bank your own blood before surgery and you end up needing a transfusion during surgery.

 Your doctor or physical therapist may also ask you to participate in a muscle-strengthening program before the surgery.
 The American Academy of Orthopedic Surgeons finds that people who have a TKR who start physical therapy and strengthen their muscles before surgery achieve a faster and better recovery.
 The added muscle helps your body adapt to the implant and withstand rehabilitation better.